The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 Left 4 Dead

 Left 4 Dead launched with four maps.
-By today’s standards, that’s what we call a severe lack of depth.
+By today’s standards, that’s a severe lack of depth.
 What it lacked there, however, it made up for in replayability and value.

-The game’s hook was “The Director,” an AI that adapted to player performance.
+The game’s hook was “The Director,” an AI which adapts to player performance.
 If you were handling the zombie outbreak a little too well, for example, ominous music would start playing, an enemy Tank would appear, and your day would be ruined.

-What made Left 4 Dead so enjoyable was how well polished both the co-operative and versus gameplay was.
-A lot of fond memories were made attempting to speedrun through the campaign, as well as some beautiful 4v4 multiplayer action.
+What made Left 4 Dead so enjoyable was how well polished the cooperative and competitive gameplay was.
+Many fond memories were made attempting to speedrun through the campaign and some beautiful 4v4 multiplayer action.

 It was often joked at Crackdown’s release that people spent $60 to play in the Halo 3 multiplayer beta and received a free game alongside it.
-As it turns out, that “free game” was an absolute blast to play when it comes to arcade-style open-world action shooters.
+As it turns out, that “free game” was an absolute blast to play regarding arcade-style open-world action shooters.

 The premise of Crackdown was simple: become super powerful.
 The execution followed through on this, allowing players to mow down enemies, jump and run long distances, and become as close to a deity as possible.
-Within reason; we’re not talking about anything regarding superpowers.
+Within reason, that is; we’re not talking about anything regarding superpowers.

 Crackdown was a surprise hit that was a blast to play, easily earning it the title of one of the best Xbox 360 games.